cybozu-go/mantle/docs/design.md

     end
 ```

-mantle-controller-manager exists for each Rook/Ceph cluster.
+mantle-controller exists for each Rook/Ceph cluster.

 ### Backup flow